Darod

 The Darod (Daarood) is a Somali clan.
-The semi-legendary forefather of this clan is Sheikh Abdirahman bin Isma'il al-Jabarti, more commonly known as Darod.
-The clan primarily settles the apex of the Horn of Africa and its peripheries, the Somali hinterlands adjacent to Oromia (Ogaden), and both sides of the Kenya–Somalia border.
+The semi-legendary forefather of this clan is Abdirahman bin Isma'il al-Jabarti, more commonly known as Darod.
+The clan primarily settles the apex of the Horn of Africa and its peripheries, Ogaden and both sides of the Kenya–Somalia border.
 The Darod clan is the largest Somali clan family in the Horn of Africa.

 Origins

+Mohamoud Ali Shire, leader of the Warsangali.
+Warsangali are a subclan of the Darod.

-According to Somali tradition, Abu Talib ibn Abd al-Muttalib's legendary supposed descendant Abdirahman bin Isma'il al-Jabarti (Darod), fled his homeland in the Arabian Peninsula after an argument with his uncle.
+According to Somali tradition, Abu Talib ibn Abd al-Muttalib's semi-legendary descendant Abdirahman bin Isma'il al-Jabarti (Darod), a son of the Sufi Sheikh Isma'il al-Jabarti of the Qadiriyyah order, fled his homeland in the Arabian Peninsula after an argument with his uncle.
 During the 10th or 11th century CE, Abdirahman is believed to have then settled in modern-day Sanaag just across the Red Sea and married Dobira, the daughter of the Dir clan chief.
 This union is said to have given rise to the Darod clan family.
 Thus, it established matrilateral ties with the Samaale main stem.

 Despite this, scholarly sources regard the narrative as a genealogical fabrication, noting that the pre-Islamic name Darod suggests an originally Cushitic personage who was later ennobled as a Muslim saint.